s.vissicchio (at) cs (dot) ucl (dot) ac (dot) uk

-Hybrid SDN: Theory, architecture and techniques to profitably combine centralized (SDN) and distributed (traditional) control-planes, for the greater good.
+Partially centralized networked systems: Theory, architecture and techniques to profitably combine centralized (SDN) and distributed (traditional) control-planes, for the greater good.
 Our contributions range from an overview of the research space (CCR11) and a general control-plane theory (INFOCOM15) to concrete architectures and techniques (like Fibbing, DEFO, and IBSDN).

 Network updates: Complexity results, algorithms and systems to change packet-forwarding paths in a running network with guaranteed service continuity.
 We considered several network-update problems, in IGP-only (like SIGCOMM11 and ToN15a), BGP-running (see INFOCOM13 and ToN13), SDN (especially, FLIP) and generic multi control-plane (INFOCOM15,ToN17) networks.

 Network testing: Methodologies, techniques and tools for checking control-plane correctness before deployment on production networks.
 Our contributions span configuration checkers for distributed protocols in traditional networks (TNSM11,ToN15b), and black-box testing of OpenFlow controllers (TASTE).

 Routing theory: Graph-based modeling and formal analysis of distributed network protocols, notably policy-based routing ones as BGP.
 Our main results include the characterizations of the BGP expressive power and complexity of related routing problems (ICNP13), as well as the identification of sufficient and necessary conditions for guaranteed configuration correctness (ICNP09,INFOCOM12).